asyncapi/website/pages/blog/api-first-with-asyncapi.md

     photo: /img/avatars/ivangsa.webp
     link: https://www.linkedin.com/in/ivangarciasainzaja/
     byline: Software Architect at Sngular.
 Speaker.
 Building ZenWave 360º
-excerpt: 'If you are familiar with OpenAPI and OpenAPI Generator API-First process, doing API-First with AsyncAPI is a similar process.'
+excerpt: 'If you are familiar with OpenAPI and OpenAPI Generator API-First process, doing API-First with AsyncAPI is similar.'
 ---

 # API-First with AsyncAPI